MatPizzolo/Solong/README.md

 ## How to play
 ### Rule
-Control your character to collect all items in the map.
-Collect all items in map before exit.
+Control your character to collect all items in the map and reach the exit.

 ### Command